Leader of the Opposition (Wales)

 In the Senedd, the Leader of the Opposition (Arweinydd yr Wrthblaid) is the leader of the Official Opposition (Yr Wrthblaid Swyddogol), the largest political party that is not in the Welsh Government.
-The Leader of the Opposition leads and appoints members of the Shadow Cabinet and as such is sometimes styled as the Shadow First Minister of Wales (Shadow First Secretary before 2000).
+Currently, this office is held by Helen Jenner following the resignation of Dan Thomas as leader of Reform UK Wales on 15 September 2026.
+The Leader of the Opposition leads and appoints members of the Shadow Cabinet.

-Since 5 December 2024 the Leader of the Opposition in the Senedd is Darren Millar (Conservative).
-To date the office has been held by seven individuals, three from Plaid Cymru and four from the Welsh Conservatives.
+From 5 December 2024 to 20 January 2026 the Leader of the Opposition in the Senedd was Darren Millar, from the Welsh Conservatives.
+To date the office has been held by eight individuals from 1997, beginning with Dafydd Wigley.
+Three have been from Plaid Cymru and four from the Welsh Conservatives.
 Only one, Ieuan Wyn Jones, has gone on to serve in the Welsh Government.